Hanmer Warrington: Final retirement

 Hanmer Warrington finally retired in 1842.
 He died in Patras, Greece in 1847.
 His son Frederick Warrington succeeded him as British Consul in Tripoli and in 1845 played a role in one more expedition led by James Richardson, who was accompanied by the German geographer Heinrich Barth.

+Legacy

+Historian Douglas Porch wrote that Warrington was a "garrulous old fool" who overestimated the local influence of Ottoman authorities and downplayed the dangers of desert travel, needlessly leading to the deaths of young explorers and delaying progress in European exploration of Africa.